-This page will provide you with an overview to what to expect on a trip to Leicester Square, with a guide on how to get there, a map of the area and links to more detailed pages on the cinemas, bars, clubs and places to eat in the area.
+This page will provide you with an overview to what to expect on a trip to Leicester Square, with a guide on how to get there and links to more detailed pages on the cinemas, bars, clubs and places to eat in the area.

 Leicester square got its name in 1630s after the Earl of Leicester who lived and owned a house (Leicester house) in the Northern part of the Square.